Home » Recipes » Main Dish Recipes » Pork » Italian Sausage and White Beans

 What resulted was a very flavorful, comforting dinner for a cool evening by the fire.
 All we needed to make a meal with this was a tossed salad and some garlic bread.

-• QUICK – You’ll need no more than 10 minutes of prep time.
+• It’s quick!
+You’ll need no more than 10 minutes of prep time.

-• VERSATILE – Make the recipe you own by varying the sausage and type of beans.
+• The recipe is very versatile.
+Make it your own by varying the sausage and type of beans.

-• Italian Sausage (We prefer mild sausages but “hot” Italian sausage are available.
-Turkey Italian sausages are great in this recipe.)
+• Italian Sausage – We prefer mild sausage, but “hot” Italian sausages are available.
+Turkey Italian sausage is also great in this recipe.

-• Canned White Beans (Use any white bean such as Cannellini or Great Northern.)
+• Canned White Beans – Use any white beans you like, such as Cannellini or Great Northern.

 How to Make Italian Sausage and White Beans